kkensuke/yt_dlp_transcript/README.md

 **[00:01:30]** In this section, we'll cover the basics of variables...
 ```

-### Limitations
-- Transcripts longer than 50,000 characters are truncated for summarization by default.
-This limit can be adjusted in `main.py` using the `MAX_SUMMARY_LENGTH` variable.
+Transcripts longer than 50,000 characters are truncated for summarization by default.
+This limit can be adjusted in `main.py`,`all.py`, and `app.py` by changing the `MAX_SUMMARY_LENGTH` variable.

 ## Command Line Options